At Brooke Primary Academy, children will:

-The music curriculum ensures students sing, listen, compose, play, perform and evaluate.
-This is embedded in activities which take place in lessons, as well as the weekly singing assemblies, various concerts and performances and the learning of instruments.
+The music curriculum ensures children sing, listen, compose, play, perform and evaluate.
+This is embedded in activities which take place in lessons, as well as singing assemblies, various concerts and performances and the learning of instruments.

 Children in F2 – Y6 have a music lesson each week and follow units planned through Charanga.
-Within this scheme children are exposed to a wide variety of music styles and genres both in the classroom and through assemblies and other curriculum subjects.
+Within this scheme children are exposed to a wide variety of music styles and genres; in the classroom and through assemblies.
 Units of work are planned to ensure that pupils have the opportunity to listen, sing, play, improvise, compose and appraise.

 Pupils are also given the opportunity to compose or perform using body percussion and vocal sounds which develops the understanding of musical elements without the added complexity of an instrument.

 Additionally, throughout school pupils are given the opportunity to learn how to play a variety of musical instruments.
 This may be part of their weekly music lesson, direct teaching from a peripatetic teacher or part of the lunchtime and after school clubs.

 Foundation Stage 2: The children use a variety of untuned instruments.
 The Glockenspiel will be introduced through the Charanga unit.